writethedocs/www/docs/news/announcing-presentations.md

    Docs][speaker-gwalli]
  * Karen Ronning-Hall - [The Science of Creating Unforgettable Content][speaker-kronninghall]

-[Read the full list of presentations and the talk outlines][speakers]
+We also have the [full talk abstracts][speakers] available on our website.

 [speakers]: http://writethedocs.org/conf/na/2015/speakers/
 [speaker-kburke]: http://writethedocs.org/conf/na/2015/speakers/#speaker-kburke